kolzchut/mediawiki-extensions-MarkMajorChanges/README.md

 NOTE: this is a custom extension for Kol-Zchut (kolzchut.org.il).
       It was not designed with public use in mind.

-The extension adds a shortcut to the action of adding a "major change" or "arabic" revision tag to the latest revision of an article, including logging it.
+The extension creates Jira tickets for manually specified "major" changes in wiki pages, to allow our translation team to track them.
-It also allows to mark those log lines as "taken care of".
+It also creates a tag for the change, which can be used to filter the log.

 ## TODO
 - Allow lookup of existing *open* Jira issues... maybe allow filtering by user